 Since you’re probably just starting out and don’t have many reviews on your profile yet, you’re at a disadvantage when it comes to more experienced drivers.
 Most people will prefer someone who’s been doing this for a while!
 But don’t worry — there are ways around this initial obstacle.

 A common approach is to bid fairly low before you win your first few shipments.
 Maybe you go so low that you barely turn a profit on your initial shipment, but think of this as an investment — once you get positive feedback on your profile, once customers see that you’re a reliable, professional transporters, you’ll be able to start bidding higher.

 But how low could you really go?
 Well, that depends.
 Transporters rarely charge less than $0.20 per mile, but with careful planning, you can turn a profit while bidding even less.
 This is where shipment stacking comes in: figure out your route so that you can make multiple stops, delivering several shipments while saving massively on gas and other expenses.
 Whenever you click a shipment, our handy Ridesharing Tool should offer you several options for combining multiple shipments into a single rideshare.

 The key to winning that essential first shipment is persistence!
 You’ll need to keep trying, bidding repeatedly until you get one under your belt.
 Our data shows that once you win that first shipment, the odds of winning your second one are doubled.
 So keep at it, and you will break through — remember, all the successful drivers have faced the same issue early on!

 There’s more ground to cover when it comes to bidding and messaging, but the essentials outlined above should be enough to set you on your way.
 For a more in-depth look, feel free to peruse our Help Center or become an active part of our driver community.

-Speaking of the community, our next Onboarding guide will go through the expenses and earnings of a typical transporter, as well as list some of the ways for you to benefit from the experience of your fellow drivers.
+Speaking of the community, our next Onboarding guide goes through the expenses and earnings of a typical transporter, then lists some of the ways for you to benefit from your fellow drivers' experience.